A rigid Leibniz algebra with non-trivial HL^2: Preliminaries

-A morphism of Leibniz algebras is as usual a linear map which respects the brackets. \end{defi}
+A morphism of Leibniz algebras is a linear map which respects the brackets. \end{defi}

-Obviously, Lie algebras are examples of Leibniz algebras, but there are non-Lie Leibniz algebras.
-We will try to distiguish Leibniz algebras and Lie algebras in notation by using ${\mathfrak h}$ for a representative of the former class and ${\mathfrak g}$ for a representative of the latter class.
+Obviously, Lie algebras are examples of Leibniz algebras, but there exist non-Lie Leibniz algebras (see e.g. Example D in \cite{FelWag}).
+We will distinguish Leibniz algebras and Lie algebras in notation by using ${\mathfrak h}$ for a representative of the former class and ${\mathfrak g}$ for a representative of the latter class.

 Let us recall the notion of a semidirect product of a Lie algebra ${\mathfrak g}$ and a right ${\mathfrak g}$-module $M$.